Skip to content

 What changes when this is done properly

-Your search structure gets clearer, your commercial pages get stronger, and AI-driven discovery is more likely to land on pages that can actually convert.
+Your search structure gets clearer, your commercial pages get stronger, and AI-driven discovery is more likely to land on pages with a clear next step.

 What breaks first